cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Notation for group operations

-We use multiplicative notation for the group, i.e., X^2  denotes the element that is obtained by computing X*X, for group element X and group operation *.
+We use additive notation for the group, i.e., X * 2  denotes the element that is obtained by computing X+X, for group element X and group operation +.

 # The CPace protocol {#protocol-section}